progrium/go-extpoints/README.md

 	 ...
 	$ go install

 Okay, but it doesn't *do* anything!
-Let's make a builtin command component that implements `Subcommand`.
+Let's make a builtin command extension that implements `Subcommand`.
 Add a `hello.go` file:

 ```go
 package main